cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 #### Build the raw transaction

-1. Use this code to build the raw transaction
+1. Use this code to build the raw transaction:

 ```